000Daniel/deldir-plugin/ReadMe.md

     `sudo cp deldir.pdb /usr/bin/` <br />
     `sudo chmod +x /usr/bin/deldir` <br />
     now you should be able to run the 'deldir' command. <br />
+## Change log:
+### 1.2
+    ● Fixed more issues regarding long directories not displaying properly. <br />
+    ● Ported this project to use my Argument Parser 3.2 instead of 2.0. <br />
+    ● Changed a bit the color scheme. <br />
+    ● Optimized some of the source code(to be more readable). <br />
+    ● Added more comments in the source code. <br />
+### 1.1
+    ● Fixed some issues regarding long directories not displaying properly. <br />
+    ● Added more exceptions with new Error messages. <br />
+    ● Added a 'Version' text in `-h` <br />
 <br />
 <br />
 <br />